bbopt/RunnerPost/README.md

 `[<parameter> <value>]`: A parameter and its corresponding value(s) enclosed in square brackets.

 The following parameters are mandatory:
-- N, the number of variables must be provided.
+- `N`, the number of variables must be provided.
-- M, the number of outputs must be provided.
+- `M`, the number of outputs must be provided.
 Outputs include objectives and constraints.
 M must be greater than or equal to 1.

 In addition, the following parameter is optional: